nmfzone/first-spring-mvc/README.md

 ### How to use
     1. Clone this repository (i assume you know a little bit about git workflow)
-    2. Setting up the database in `src/main/resources/application.properties`
+    2. Setting up the database, by duplicate `src/main/resources/application_sample.yml` into `application.yml`
     3. Run `bower update`
     4. Run `gradle bootRun` or `./gradlew bootRun`
     5. Goto http://localhost:8080